San4ez-mc/ftasks.frontend.firestudio/docs/api-documentation.md

 ### `POST /auth/telegram/select-company`

 Exchanges the temporary token and a selected `companyId` for a permanent session token.
 This token should be stored in a secure, HTTP-only cookie by the client.
+This is called when a user with multiple companies makes a selection on the `/select-company` page.

 -   **Headers**: `Authorization: Bearer <temporary_jwt_token>`
 -   **Request Body**: